HPDCS/USE/Reproducibility.md

 * Figure 5;
 * Figure 6 (this figure has two subplots, one for each of the hardware platforms used for the experimental evaluation).

+To generate all the figures, type the following:

+* ./run_and_gen_all.sh
+* ./process_data.sh

 There is one script for running tests and generating plots: `run_and_gen_all.sh`.
 However, run all the tests should require about 8 hours.
 If you prefer to split the running time, each Figure has associated two scripts for executing the simulations and generating data,  figure*-run.sh and figure*-plot.sh respectively.

-As a last note, we uploaded the thread counts for targeting platform A discussed within the paper.
+As a last note, we uploaded the thread counts for targeting platform A (48 cores) discussed within the paper.
 If you want to define thread counts for your machine, please modify the `thread.conf` file as you prefer.